infinum/design-handbook/Design process/Discovery/Usability testing.md

 <br>7.
 After each task, while the user is filling out the task rating table, the facilitator prepares the prototype for the next task.
 Set up the prototype on the screen where the next task begins and make sure everything is working.

 <br>8.
-When user finishes testing the app, ask them some general follow-up questions (e.g., the best and worst thing about using the app).
+When the user finishes testing the app, ask them some general follow-up questions (e.g., the best and worst thing about using the app).

 <br>9.
 When you complete the session, don't forget to give the user their reward for participating.